-1.2 Project Terms of Reference
+1.2 Terms of Reference

-The terms of reference are to provide:
+The general terms of reference for the project are to provide:

-- Discussion of relevant policies and frameworks, where applicable; - The affected environments (baseline information) as well as inferred changes to the baseline environment considering the effects of climate change; - Identification of information gaps, limitations and additional information required; - Description of the anticipated impacts using the impact assessment criteria as defined in Section 6 for the various phases of the project, i.e. design, construction and operation; - Development of relevant mitigation measures; - Determine the effects of climate change on the proposed development and vice versa in terms of their fields of expertise; - Utilisation of information from the existing Koeberg NPS in order to determine the cumulative impacts at the Duynefontein site; - Assessment of the impacts associated with the desalination plant; - Derivation of monitoring and auditing programmes, where necessary.
+- Discussion of relevant policies and frameworks, where applicable; - The affected environments (baseline information) as well as inferred changes to the baseline environment considering the effects of climate change; - Identification of information gaps, limitations and additional information required; - Description of the anticipated impacts using the impact assessment criteria as defined for the project; - Development of relevant mitigation measures that include an emergency plan for nuclear events; - Determine the effects of climate change on the proposed development and vice versa in terms of their fields of expertise; - Utilisation of information from the existing Koeberg NPS in order to determine the cumulative impacts at the Duynefontein site; - Assessment of the impacts associated with the desalination plant; - Derivation of monitoring and auditing programmes, where necessary.

-The Terms of Reference specific to Emergency Response are:
+The Terms of Reference specific to Emergency Response are the qualitative assessment of the feasibility of a nuclear emergency plan for the sites.